graeme-woods-icetana/synthetic-data-generation/Readme.md

 2) Wait until enough frames are generated
 3) Press a key to interrupt video generation
 4) Wait for completion of the video

+Warning - disable iCloud synchronisation on the output directory for this program if you produce a large number of frames, otherwise it could tie up your laptop for a long time.

 ## Versions